heptarch/heptarch.github.io/drafts/tarkovsky.md

 with only two entries (May 12 and 22), mostly concerned with the promotion of *Stalker* and his plans to leave for Italy.

-I had studied the existing archival notes in my first two weeks.
+I had studied the extant archival notes in my first two weeks.
 They suggested that, while the diary entries themselves were elsewhere, the May 79 cabinet might house correspondence with the Italian authorities, or negotiations with the Soviet film authorities.